Journey to the East – Buddhist Art Across Cultures

 Although Buddhism has its roots in Hinduism, it has no creator god to explain the origin of the universe.
 Buddhism also did not have a centrally organized hierarchy, headed by an authority.
 Instead of having a consistent orthodox doctrine, the community crystallized into a variety of schools that served as a vehicle of Buddhism.

 The early form of Buddhism is sometimes disparagingly called Hinayana or the “Lesser Vehicle”.
 Still, the term “foundational Buddhism” can be used as an alternative to “Hinayana”.
-At one time, there were about eighteen Hinayana schools with diverse doctrines.
+At some point, there were about 18 Hinayana schools with diverse doctrines.
 However, only one of the schools survived into the present.
 It is known as Theravada or “the Way of the Elders”, and its works are preserved in Pali.

 Theravada practice focuses primarily on meditation and concentration.
-Monastic life is in its center.
-Adherents believe that this kind of life is a superior way of achieving liberation than the life of a layperson.
+Monastic life is at its center.
+Adherents believe that this kind of life is a superior way of achieving liberation to the life of a layperson.
 Theravada stresses the worship of the three “jewels”.